A Wooden Screen Door

 I quickly learned upon arrival that it was a super seller's market; housing prices were being bid up on the spot.

-and with keys in hand Mary proceeded to go see our new home!
+After the closing and with keys in hand Mary proceeded to go see our new home.

 "Well, I liked the wooden screen door."